 Parmesan, shaved

-1. In a pot, add beans, bay leaf, and vegetable stock.
+1. For dry beans, in a pot, add the beans, bay leaf, and vegetable stock.

 2. Bring to a boil, lower to simmer for 30-40 minutes until tender (time varies depending on your beans).
 Strain beans, saving the cooking water for later.